maarten-pennings/6502/2emulation/README.md

 The [first step](https://github.com/maarten-pennings/6502/tree/master/1clock#clock---nano---wiring) was taken in the previous chapter.
 We used a Nano a clock source for the 6502.
-Address lines are dangling, data lines are hardwired to EA (the code of the NOP instruction).
+Address lines are dangling, data lines are hardwired to EA (the opcode of the NOP instruction).
 We had a very simple sketch that flips the clock line, and behold we had a 6502 running at 160kHz.

 ## Addres bus